The Bachelorette's Tayshia Adams Weighs In on Chris Harrison’s Temporary Bachelor Exit - E! Online

 Still, Adams made it clear she was not condoning anyone's behavior.
 "I'm not excusing any wrong that anyone has done.
 There is a lot of hurt behind, you know, his actions and Rachael's actions and all of the above," she said.
 "But what I'm trying to say is: How are we going to better the world, how are we going to better ourselves, if people don't give us a chance to do that and prove that?
 So, we got our apologies.
 I appreciate it.
 Let's just see what comes from them."

 Harrison didn't specify how long he'd be stepping aside from The Bachelor, only that he wouldn't be there for the After the Final Rose special.
-The move came after Harrison spoke to Rachel Lindsay during a recent Extra interview and defended Rachael Kirkconnell amid a series of social media accusations, including that she was photographed attending a 2018 fraternity formal that has been described as an "antebellum plantation themed ball."
+The move came after Harrison spoke to Rachel Lindsay during a recent Extra interview and defended Rachael Kirkconnell amid a series of social media accusations, including that the contestant from Matt James' season was photographed attending a 2018 fraternity formal that has been described as an "antebellum plantation themed ball."
 Harrison later apologized for "speaking in a manner that perpetuates racism," and Kirkconnell said she is "sorry to the communities and individuals" that her "actions harmed and offended."